nicolai86/scaleway-terraform-demo/README.md

-# scaleway introduction /w terraform
+# Terraform on Scaleway

-terraform is a cloud provider agnostic infrastructure automation tool which, as of v0.7.0, gained support for [Scaleway](https://scaleway.com).
+Terraform is a cloud agnostic automation tool to safely and efficiently manage infrastructure as the configuration is evolved.

-In this blog post I'll showcase terraforms new capabilities.
-Specifically, I'll setup a sample web API, which checks if go 1.7 is out yet.
+In its latest version, Terraform ships [Scaleway](https://scaleway.com) support.
+Terraform is a great tool and combination with Scaleway to version and continuously develop your infratructure with ease.

-This will be the setup:
+In this blog post I showcase Terraform new capabilities.

-- a consul cluster
+Specifically I'll setup:

-- a nomad cluster
+- a Consul cluster.
+[Consul](https://consul.io) was build for service discovery, orchestration & configuration.
+To be able to dynamically change running services, consul will be used to provide health checks and service discovery for the Nomad cluster.
-- fabio loadbalancer
+- a Nomad cluster.
+[Nomad](https://nomadproject.io) is a distributed scheduler which allows us to run arbitrary tasks on a nomad cluster.
+To achieve higher utilization and ease overall development nomad helps abstract instances, instead exposing a declarative syntax to specify what services you want to run.
+Nomad will ensure that the services are always running and also take care of dynamic re-allocation if instances are unavailable.
-- Scaleway <-> AWS bridge
+- fabio loadbalancer. [fabio](https://github.com/eBay/fabio) was build to support a dynamic service landscape, where instances & services might fail unexpectedly.
+The native consul integration allows for zero configuration usage, relying on consuls data for configuration and service discovery.
+Fabio allows us to expose a web api, while not worrying about service relocation in case of instance failures.

-Before we get going I want to emphasis that [nomad](https://github.com/hashicorp/nomad) does not (yet) officially support ARM.
+- AWS Route 53.
+To be able to access our service via a publicly accessible DNS entry, I will bridge with AWS Route 53.
+AWS Route 53 is a mature DNS service, which together with fabio, consul and nomad will allow us to deploy software with certainty of availability.

 If you like diving into code: the entire example is available on [github](https://github.com/nicolai86/scaleway-terraform-demo).